eisu24ab/BDPBI-2025/README.md

 # BDPBI-2025
-Big Data Processing and BI
+Final Project for Big Data Processing and Business Intelligence.
+Data sourced from Norways "Statens Vegvesen" and MET Norway's archive of historical weather and climate data, Frost API.
+Data prepared for the creation of a Power BI dashboard